pflanze/cj50/doc-output/cj50/sdlutil.h.md

 rect: 	an SDL_Rect structure representing the area to update, or NULL to update the entire texture
 pixels: 	the raw pixel data in the format of the texture
 pitch: 	the number of bytes in a row of pixel data, including padding between lines

+NOTE that pitch is in bytes, not pixels!
+This function is unsafe because it has to handle various pixel formats.

+(Todo: could it calculate pitch from metainformation, though?)

 ## render_Texture {#one_render_Texture}